captbaritone/raven-for-redux/README.md

 //... (same as JavaScript example, but now with proper typings)
 ```

-## Improvements
+## Features

-This library makes, what I think are, a few improvements over
-`redux-raven-middlware`:

-1. Raven is injected rather than being setup inside the middleware.
-This allows
-   for more advanced configuration of Raven, as well as cases where Raven has
-   already been initialized.
-For example, if you include Raven as its own
-   `<script>` tag.
+* Raven is injected, which means:
+  * You can configure Raven as normally.
+  * All kind of uncaught exceptions is caught, [according to how Raven works](https://sentry.io/answers/capture-errors/).
-2. Adds your state and last action as context to _all_ errors, not just reducer
+* State and last action is added as context to all errors.
-   exceptions.
-3. Allows filtering action breadcrumbs before sending to Sentry
+* Filter action breadcrumbs before sending to Sentry.
-4. Allows you to define a user context mapping from the state
+* Define a user context mapping from the state.

 ## API: `createRavenMiddleware(Raven, [options])`